stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/cell-types-annotation/README.md

 - `future_globals_value` is hardwired coded in the `run-cell-types-annotation.R`.
 If necessary, user can increase/decrease resources.
 - Celldex references are hardwired coded in the `run-cell-types-annotation.R`.
 User should modify the reference to be used according to their experiment.
 - `run-cell-types-annotation.sh`: User should comment in/out the script to use based on thr selection of the desired methods for cell type annotation.
+- `04-merge-cell-types-annotations-all.R`: If more than one method was used for cell type annotation, user needs to run this script to merge the annotations.

 ### Run module on an interactive session on HPC within the container